Confronting Grand Challenges in Environmental Fluid Mechanics: Ocean transport and pollution

 These discrepancies suggest that a self-consistent analysis of scalar transport in the ocean should be carried out with objective Lagrangian tools.
-Such tools may be based on the mathematical analysis of partial differential equations (PDE) of the advection-diffusion type, which is hindered by the complex spatio-temporal structure of the velocity field responsible for the advective component.
-An alternative is the numerical analysis of the advection-diffusion equation, which is similarly challenging due to large concentration gradients near barriers and generally unknown initial and boundary conditions.
+Such tools could be based on the mathematical analysis of partial differential equations (PDE) of the advection-diffusion type, but this approach would be hindered by the complex spatio-temporal structure of the velocity field responsible for the advective component.
+One alternative could be the numerical analysis of the advection-diffusion equation, but that would be similarly challenging due to large concentration gradients near barriers and generally unknown initial and boundary conditions.

 All these challenges often prompt transport studies to neglect diffusion and consider only the advective transport of matter and properties.
-In the absence of diffusive transport, however, barriers of transport become ill-defined, given that any material surface blocks purely advective material transport completely \cite{haller15}.
-This ambiguity has resulted in the development of several parallel theories for purely advective transport barriers (Lagrangian Coherent Structures or LCS) with most of these methods identifying different LCSs even in simple flows \cite{hadjighasem17}.
+In the absence of diffusive transport, however, transport barriers become ill-defined, given that any material surface completely blocks purely advective material transport \cite{haller15}.
+This ambiguity has resulted in the development of several alternative theories for purely advective transport barriers (Lagrangian Coherent Structures or LCSs), with most of these methods identifying different LCSs even in simple flows \cite{hadjighasem17}.

-As an alternative to LCS-based transport analysis, recent progress has identified transport barriers as material surfaces in turbulent flows that are exceptionally resistant to diffusion: they block diffusive transport more than any neighboring material surface does \cite{haller18,haller19}.
-Transport barriers defined in this fashion are independent of the observer ~\cite{haller18}.
-These results also extend to mass-conserving compressible flows \cite{haller19} and carry over to barriers to the transport of probability densities for particle motion in an uncertain velocity field modeled by an Itô process.
+As an alternative to LCS-based advective transport analysis, one may seek transport barriers in turbulent flows as exceptional material surfaces that block diffusive transport more effectively than any neighboring material surface \cite{haller18,haller19}.
+Diffusion barriers defined in this fashion are independent of the observer ~\cite{haller18}.
+These results also extend to mass-conserving compressible flows \cite{haller19} and to barriers to the transport of probability densities for particle motion in an uncertain velocity field modeled by an Itô process.
 Figure \ref{fig:ocean-adv-diff} shows the application of these results to the extraction of closed material barriers to diffusion that surround Agulhas rings in the Southern Ocean.
-The algorithm implementing these results for arbitrary two-dimensional flows is available in BarrierTool, an open source MATLAB GUI downloadable from \texttt{github.com/LCSETH.}
+The algorithm that implements these results for arbitrary two-dimensional flows is available in BarrierTool, an open source MATLAB GUI downloadable from \texttt{github.com/LCSETH.}